-Barrett recalls: "He was an ambitious, fast-talking man who flirted with younger women but seemed ill at ease with older women.
+Louisa recalls: "He was an ambitious, fast-talking man who flirted with younger women but seemed ill at ease with older women.
 He made it very clear he wanted men under him."

-"It very quickly became plain that he didn't see older women as having value," says Barrett.
+"It very quickly became plain that he didn't see older women as having value," she says.
 "He started out by coming into the department saying this is rubbish, the place needs to change.
 There was no attempt to find out what people were doing, or to get to know them.
 I couldn't help feeling he saw himself as the new broom and us as the old dust."

-So it was particularly gratifying, Barrett says, being headhunted for a professorship with another university, but she still hears "tales from the front telling me how unhappy the women I worked with, and who have been there for years, are now."
+So it was particularly gratifying, Louisa says, being headhunted for a professorship with another university, but she still hears "tales from the front telling me how unhappy the women I worked with, and who have been there for years, are now."

 Rationalise your situation